wordofwarning/wordofwarning.org/current/2016-spring/macaskill/index.md

 #### Who is she?
 Glasgow-based, Eilidh MacAskill creates performances and projects that sit somewhere between theatre, live art and visual art, inspired by nature and how we human animals live in the world.
 She is Artistic Director of Fish & Game, making entertaining experimental performances, particularly for children, and is a freelance performer.

-STUD represents a shift in her practice and is part of a wider enquiry into gender and queer theory called the Gendersaurus Rex project.
-It is supported by Imaginate and looks particularly at representation of queerness, sexuality and difference in children’s theatre.
+*STUD* represents a shift in her practice and is part of a wider enquiry into gender and queer theory called the Gendersaurus Rex project: supported by Imaginate, it looks particularly at representation of queerness, sexuality and difference in children's theatre, and *Gendersaurus Rex: The Clothes Show* will appear later in February during [Haphazard 2016](/current/2016-haphazard).

 #### What people have said about *STUD*
 >*…fully-frontal assault …it's whimsical.
 And hilarious*<br><a href="http://www.heraldscotland.com/arts_ents/13206858.Review__BuzzCut__Pearce_Institute__Glasgow" target="_blank">Mary Brennan, The Herald</a>